-To get more detailed understanding of the routes in Ladakh along with distances, you can also refer: DoW – Maps of Ladakh | Nubra Valley & Changthang.
-And, I always suggest everyone to keep in mind that all the remote routes in Ladakh are isolated and completely off track with most of the section running as dirt roads.
-The first and the foremost tip I suggest is that “better stick to traditional routes in case it is your first trip to Ladakh to avoid the uncertainities of different kinds on these unconventional routes 😉” … As you draw from the map of Ladakh, there exist couple of routes to travel to Pangong Tso from Nubra Valley directly and I will talk about both of them in detail one by one for you.
+Before going into the details, I always suggest everyone to keep in mind that all the remote routes in Leh Ladakh are a bit desolate and most of them are like dirt roads.
+The first and the foremost tip I suggest is that “better stick to conventional routes in case it is your first trip to Ladakh to avoid the uncertainties of different kinds on these unconventional routes 😉” …

 Road Conditions of Nubra Valley to Pangong Tso

 Let’s check both the routes in detail one by one.

 1. Nubra Valley – Agham – Shyok Village – Durbuk – Tangste – Pangong Tso (Lukung)